andypiper/my-glitch-in-bio/NOTES.md

   - could point to latest episode, using the podcast RSS
 - ~~make the `avatarImageAlt` a mouseover effect?~~
 - I'd quite like some stats of some kind to gauge vists / what content gets attention
+- check WCAG stuff for a11y

+### docs

+- update the `README.md` file so it reflects this project, not just the general Glitch in Bio template
+- don't really need that `CHANGELOG.md` since it seems to be from pre-remix
+- the `LICENSE` looks like it is specific to vite-plugin-react...
+- Glitch "Add CoC" button in editor does not seem to add a useful (to my project) CoC, but I would like to apply something relevant

 (thought, as I continue to poke... this is addictive... need to think about curating a list like this to keep it fresh, relevant, and useful)

 I was thinking about embedding YT content etc but want to keep it simple

-Digging around in Vite, looks like Vite 2.7 will enable `server.fs.deny` so that the markdown and other files can avoid being served.
+~~Digging around in Vite, looks like Vite 2.7 will enable `server.fs.deny` so that the markdown and other files can avoid being served.~~

-^^^ this is probably my mistake in thinking they are available in 2.5/6, seems to only let me hit the index page now.
+^^^ this was probably my mistake in thinking they were being served from the app in 2.5/2.6, seems to only let me hit the index page now, which is what I want.

 ## Code scratchpad